Organic Eprints frontpage

 Graglia, Enrico and Melander, Bo (2005) Mechanical control of Cirsium arvense in organic farming.
-Paper presented at 13.
+Paper at: 13.
 European Weed Research Society Symposium, Bari, Italy, 20-23 June.
+[In Press]

 Summary